vmware-archive/hillview/README.md

 ## Dependences

-* Back-end: Ubuntu Linux
-  (Technically we don't depend on Linux, it's just that we have only tested this on Linux)
+* Back-end: Ubuntu Linux (Technically we don't depend on Linux, it's just that we have only tested this on Linux and Mac; the instructions here are just for Linux)
 * Java 8, Maven build system, various Java libraries, in particular RxJava (Maven will manage the libraries for you)
 * Front-end: typescript, webpack, Tomcat app server, node.js
-* Some JavaScript libraries: d3 and rxdom
+* Some JavaScript libraries: d3 and rxjs
 * IDEA Intellij for development (optional)

-See #installing-the-software for detailed installation instructions.
+See (#installing-the-software) for detailed installation instructions.

 ## Project structure